 A Dry mouth can make it hard to swallow, speak and eat and can also accelerate tooth decay and other infections of the mouth and it happens when you don’t have enough saliva, to keep your mouth wet.
 There are things you can do that may help.
 Try sipping water or sugarless drinks.
 Don’t smoke, and avoid alcohol and caffeine.

 Cancer of the mouth can grow in any part of the mouth or throat.
 A dental checkup can give the dentist the chance to look for signs of oral cancer.
 Pain is not usually an early symptom of the disease.
 Treatment works best before it spreads.

-Dr. Albers and his team are dedicated to caring for your teeth in Santa Rosa.
-What’s more, we are here to educate you, so you can maintain healthy teeth and gums in just a few basic steps.
+Here in Santa Rosa, Dr. Albers and his team have the dedication to caring for your teeth.
+What’s more, we are here to educate you so that you can maintain healthy teeth and gums in just a few necessary steps.

 In a nutshell, you should brush and floss every day to prevent tooth decay and remove plaque from your teeth and gums.
 You should also visit us – your family dentist – for a professional cleaning at least twice a year.
 During these regular professional cleanings, we remove tartar from places that your brushing and flossing cannot remove.
 To maintain the best oral health, eat healthy foods, drink plenty of water and limit sweets.
 And, if you’re a smoker, quit.